PetarMc1/docs/docs/petarlib/index.md

 - **Chat Pattern Matching**: System for registering regex patterns and exact matches for chat messages with custom handlers.
 - **HTTP Client Wrapper**: Wrapper around Java's HttpClient with retry logic and asynchronous support.
 - **Task Scheduling**: Scheduler for running tasks asynchronously or with delays, with built-in exception handling.
+- **Notifications**: Utility for displaying in-game notifications to the player through the chat.

 ## Getting Started